Assurity Life Insurance Company: History

+By 2022, Assurity was hosting three podcasts.
+Tips from the Insurance Pros and Focus on Voluntary Benefits center on the individual and worksite sales markets, respectively.
+Guests have included representatives from Whole Foods Market, Cornell University and the Arbor Day Foundation.

-Independent Rating and Financial Information
+Rating and finances

 A.M.
-Best Company rated Assurity Life Insurance Company as A− (Excellent).
-As of Dec.
-31, 2021, Assurity had more than $2.66 billion in assets under management.
+Best Company rated Assurity Life Insurance Company as A− (excellent) and the company received an A+ rating from the Better Business Bureau.
+As of 2021, Assurity had more than $2.66 billion in assets under management.

-Assurity has an A+ rating from the Better Business Bureau.

-Notability
+Head office building

 Opened in 2011, Assurity Center was the first large office building in Lincoln to receive LEED Gold Certification.

-As of 2022, Assurity hosts three podcasts.
-Tips from the Insurance Pros and Focus on Voluntary Benefits center on the individual and worksite sales markets, respectively.
-Assurity's Good Business Podcast discusses how businesses can use their reach to positively impact their people, community and the planet.
-Guests have included representatives from Whole Foods Market, Cornell University and the Arbor Day Foundation.